 Filters provide the ability to automatically have your encrypted ProtonMail inbox organized when sending and receiving new mail by creating a set of rules in your account Settings.
 Filters can be accessed by going to Settings –> Filters

-For ProtonMail paid plan users, there is no limit to the number of Custom Filters that can be created.
+ProtonMail paid plan users can create up to 100 custom filters.
 Free users are limited to one custom filter.

 Adding new Filters

 The Name of a filter is what you will see in the filters list.
 It is used for organizational purposes only, and does not have any effect on the filter you are creating.